 Veto vs DIY: Build vs Buy for AI Agent Authorization

-Build if authorization is your core product, you have dedicated security engineers, and you have 3-6 months of runway before you need production coverage.
-Use Veto if you need authorization in production this week, not this quarter.
-Most teams underestimate the scope by 3-5x because the initial if/else checks are easy -- it's the audit logging, approval workflows, policy versioning, framework integrations, and ongoing maintenance that eat months.
+Build if authorization is your core product, you have dedicated security engineers, and you have runway before you need production coverage.
+Use Veto if you need authorization in before a custom authorization build is ready.
+The scope is routinely under-scoped because the initial if/else checks are the visible part.
+Decision records, approval workflows, policy versioning, framework integrations, and ongoing maintenance eat months.

 Every team that builds their own starts the same way: a few if/else checks before tool calls.
-It works for a demo.
+It holds for a sandbox.
 Then requirements accumulate.

 Basic checks

 If/else guards before tool calls.
 Hardcoded thresholds.
-Works for 2-3 tools.
+Holds for 2-3 tools.

 Policy abstraction

-Hardcoded checks don't scale.
+Hardcoded checks do not scale.
 You build a rule engine, a config format, an evaluator.
-Now you're maintaining a DSL.
+Now you are maintaining a DSL.

 Approval workflows

-Product wants human-in-the-loop.
+Product wants human review.
 You need async state management, notification routing, timeout handling, and a UI for approvers.

 Audit and compliance

-Compliance wants tamper-proof logs.
+Compliance wants structured, queryable records.
 You need structured logging, retention policies, export formats, and query capabilities.

 Framework integrations